-Oracle Cost-Based Optimizer (CBO) and Database Statistics (DBMS_STATS)
+Cost-Based Optimizer (CBO) And Database Statistics

 When a valid SQL statement is sent to the server for the first time, Oracle produces an execution plan that describes how to retrieve the necessary data.
 In older versions of the database this execution plan could be generated using one of two optimizers: